-The following documents were completed by California State Parks' former Planning Division to support the California Outdoor Recreation Plan (CORP).
+The following documents were funded with LWCF planning grants and completed by California State Parks' former Planning Division to support the California Outdoor Recreation Plan (CORP).
 (Please note references to CORP are now SCORP per the Land and Water Conservation Fund, 16 USC, Chapter 1, Subchapter XLIX, Part B, § 4601-8 (b).)

 Outdoor Recreation in California's Regions 2013

 For the first time since 1979, California State Parks offers a report on outdoor recreation at the regional level in California.

 2011 Economic Study on Outdoor Recreation in California consists of the following two reports:

 This report quantifies the economic contribution from statewide outdoor recreation to California’s economy.
 Outdoor recreation trip and equipment expenditures totaled almost $21 billion in California in 2008 and supported about 200,000 jobs.
 When economic multiplier effects are included, these figures rise to nearly $40 billion and about 313,000 jobs.Fact Sheet

 This report quantifies the economic contribution to the state economy from California’s State Park System.
 The State Park System generated an annual average economic contribution to California’s economy of about $6.8 billion dollars and 56,000 jobs from fiscal year 2006-08.
 This economic activity also generated about $410 million in state government revenues and $140 million in local government revenues, returning over two dollars to the state treasury for each dollar spent on operating and maintaining the State Park System.
 Fact Sheet